 It’s always been challenging to make video games.
 However, the amount of work that goes into a single game is more demanding than it’s ever been.
 AAA video games are getting closer to the budget and work needed to make a AAA Hollywood movie then an old-school Super Mario cartridge.

-Case In Point: The as-yet-released Star Citizen game has already cost an estimated $340 million in game development costs, which this figure expected to rise each year until its 2027 release date.
+Case In Point: The as-yet-released Star Citizen game has already cost an estimated $340 million in game development costs, and this figure is expected to rise each year until its 2027 release date.

 This increased work causes glitches in a few ways.